joe-lynch/intelligent-agents/README.md

 - Click the green arrow in the bottom right of the IDE to run the scenario.
 - Click the red exclamation mark adjacent to the green arrow, to terminate the scenario.

+1. Scenario 1
+- A single agent is programmed to rotate around the map, scanning for gold every 5 steps.
+When gold is found, the agent collects as much as it can, remember the location, and return to deposit the gold at the base.
+The agent then continually returns to the gold deposit until it is empty, it will then continue this process until all gold has been collected.

 ### More information
 For more information about getting started with Jason [see here](http://jason.sourceforge.net/mini-tutorial/getting-started/).